avnCode/NLP/README.md

 # NLP

-Transformer based on Translation of English to Nepali.
+Transformer based Translation of English to Nepali.